Monday, October 27, 2025

 It is not in spite of my Christian values that I can no longer be associated with the Republican party, but because of them.
 Compassion and grace toward the poor and oppressed are virtues I seek to cultivate, not devalue.

 It took a while to get here, but I truly believe that, as a whole, the Democrat party values are more “Christian” than those of the Republican party.
 That doesn’t always come through in individual leaders.
 Power and authority in this world have never meshed well with the values of the Kingdom of God.
-And I know there are good Christian people still embracing the Republican party.
-Still, I feel like the pressure on the Republican side is to be less compassionate, less merciful, to emphasize the Ten Commandments while pushing aside as weak and impractical Jesus’ Sermon on the Mount, whereas the pressure on the Democrat side is more toward the compassion and generosity Jesus taught.
+And I know many good Christian people remain loyal to the Republican party.
+Still, I feel like the pressure on the Republican side is to be less compassionate, less merciful, to emphasize the “Thou Shalt Not” of the Ten Commandments while pushing aside as weak and impractical Jesus’ Sermon on the Mount, whereas the pressure on the Democrat side is more toward the compassion and generosity Jesus taught.

 Beyond the question of which political party in the U.S. is a better fit for me as a follower of Jesus Christ is the question of whether I should align myself with any nation or political structure in this world.
 IF I am going to do that, however, I want to choose the one I feel has a better grasp of Christian values.
 And right now, I am convinced the values of the Democrat party better reflect the life of mercy, compassion, and grace to which Jesus calls us.